 This article shares techniques that can help you ace a cybersecurity interview.
 For information on how to put together an effective cybersecurity resume, check out our article here.
-For a list of practice cybersecurity interview questions and answers, check out this list.
 We also have an important article on having a successful cybersecurity job seeker’s mindset, which everyone should read before looking for a cybersecurity job.

 Interviewing for a cybersecurity job, or any job for that matter, can be intimidating.
 It’s just something that we don’t do very often, and in an interview, the interviewer is in control.
 They control the format, the location and the questions.
 But successful interviewing is critical in getting your first, or next cybersecurity job.
 Let’s take a look at the best method to prepare for and ace a cybersecurity job interview.